-Comic Con has its fair share of crass advertising but it also has people expressing themselves creatively without any thought to commerce, just a desire to express themselves.
+Comic Con has its fair share of crass advertising, but it also has people expressing themselves creatively without any thought to commerce, just a desire to express themselves.

-My other favourite thing, besides enthusiastic kids, is people sitting on the floor in costume.
+My other favorite thing, besides enthusiastic kids, is people sitting on the floor in costume.
 We talked about which sneakers are the comfiest because she was wrecking her ankles in flip flops.
 The best sneaker is the Nike Air Max.
 It is the best footwear for con-going.

 This lady went as a combination of Jared Leto's Joker, animated Joker, and Jack Nicholson's Joker, but also she has a green headwrap instead of green hair.

 I liked these two.
 Just smoking behind a trash can on the ground like they hadn't a care in the world...
 Living their best lives.